 Is Being Nice Killing You?

-Chronic people pleasing and never saying no come with a price.
+Chronic people-pleasing and never saying no come with a price.
+If you’re a Christian woman who struggles to set boundaries, this post is for you.

 But, while many of us have been taught as women that we should always be nice and pleasant, the effects of trying to live up to these societal standards could be hurting us, both physically and mentally.